Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 edge-load-images.sh

-This script loads the images in the '.tar.gz' archive generated by edge-save-images.sh, retags them and pushes them to your private registry.
+Loads images from a '.tar.gz' archive, retags and pushes them to a private registry.

 edge-load-oci-artefacts.sh